daveray/clawk/README.md

 5
 ```

+*and, of course, this is no replacement for `grep` for filtering on regex*

 ### Delimiters

 If you specify a delimiter with `-d`, then each line is split and `$` is bound to the resulting vector: